 The dial-by-name operation of the Auto-Attendant transfers callers to the system directory, where they can connect to an extension by dialing the user's name.
 The dial-by-name operation can be limited to a department or other organizational sub-group by associating the operation with an extension list.
-To create extension lists, refer to Extension Lists on page 301.
+To create extension lists, refer to Extension Lists.
 Only users that have been configured to be included in the dial-by-name list will be included.
-For more information, refer to Configuring a User Account on page 272.
+For more information, refer to Configuring a User Account.